vnda/site-apps-vnda/conta-azul/readme.md

 ## Estrutura de Projeto

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](#).
+Thank you for considering contributing to the framework!
+The contribution guide can be found in the [documentation](#).

 ## Fluxo de Execução

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](#).
+Thank you for considering contributing to the framework!
+The contribution guide can be found in the [documentation](#).

 ## Classes Principais

-Thank you for considering contributing to the Laravel framework!
-The contribution guide can be found in the [Laravel documentation](#).
+Thank you for considering contributing to the framework!
+The contribution guide can be found in the [documentation](#).

 ## Setup